popcorneatr/Portfolio-Hub/client/My-project-portfolio/README.md

 To start server navigate to server folder and "npm start" and to start client navigate to client folder then to My-project-portfolio and type "npm run dev" in terminal

+On deploy change localhost to render on card.jsx, addnewproject.jsx, home.jsx, login.jsx, and signup.jsx